18F/Dot-Net-Encasement/README.md

 * Part 5: [Creating a SQL Controller](https://github.com/mheadd/WebApiTutorial/tree/part-5) (Entity Framework / SQL Server)
 * Part 6: Creating a SQL Controller (PostreSQL)
 * Part 7: Configuration Management in Web API.

+On your local machine, to see the complete code for each section in action, you should be able to `git checkout part-{number}` and run either `dotnet test` or `dotnet run`.

 ## Getting Started